Mekino05/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-write a script that displays the result of BREATH to the power LOVE.
-BREATH and LOVE are environment variables. the script should display the result, followed by a new line
+write a script that converts a number from base 2 to base 10. the number in base 2 is stored in the environment variable BINARY. the script should display the number in base 10, followed by a new line